 As with any surgery, liposuction comes with some risks.
-These include contour irregularities (bumpy or wavy-looking skin due to uneven fat removal or unusual healing); fluid accumulation under the skin; nerve irritation or damage in the treated area; infection; fat embolism (a medical emergency that occurs when a piece of loose fat breaks off and enters a blood vessel); lidocaine toxicity; bad reaction to anesthesia, and others.
+These include contour irregularities (bumpy or wavy-looking skin due to uneven fat removal or unusual healing); fluid accumulation under the skin; nerve irritation or damage in the treated area; infection; fat embolism (a medical emergency that occurs when a piece of loose fat breaks off and enters a blood vessel); lidocaine toxicity, and others.

 Choosing a knowledgeable, well-trained surgeon, like Dr. Do, can help minimize these risks.

 Liposuction helps contour the body by removing excess fatty tissue in people whose weight is stable.
 But it’s not meant to be a weight-loss procedure.
 People who have a lot of weight to lose or who plan to have bariatric weight-loss surgery are not good candidates for liposuction.